-Other exercises that can help improve cardiovascular health include: running, brisk walking, swimming, dancing, jumping rope, basketball, football.
+Other exercises that can help improve cardiovascular health include: running, brisk walking, swimming, dancing, rope jumping, basketball, football.

-People with good cardiovascular stamina are less likely to develop high blood pressure, coronary heart disease; reducing the risk of death from all causes.
+People with good cardiovascular endurance are less likely to have high blood pressure, coronary heart disease; Reduce the risk of death from all causes.

-The degree of cardiovascular tolerance directly affects the physical activity of a person.
+The level of cardiovascular endurance directly affects a person’s physical activity.

-Increasing cardiovascular stamina can improve oxygen absorption in the lungs, heart, help a person maintain high-intensity activities for a long time without fatigue; reducing the risk of coronary heart disease and death from all causes.
+Increased cardiovascular endurance can improve oxygen absorption in the lungs, heart, helping a person maintain high-intensity activities for long periods of time without fatigue; reduces the risk of coronary heart disease and death from all causes.